-Fees: \$25 Lab fee/semester and AP Test Fee Credit: 1.0 Honors Science
+Prerequisites Fees Credit Chemistry or Teacher Approval \$25 lab fee/semester AP Exam Fee, if applicable 1.0 Honors Science

 AP Chemistry is designed to offer rigorous coursework in the study of molecules and atoms and their reactions.
 It should be taken after a high school level course in Chemistry, as well as a second year of Algebra.
 This course contains extensive lab opportunities.
 This course is designed to meet the requirements of the College Board AP Chemistry course.
 Students will receive 1.0 Honors Science credit upon completion of this two-semester course (0.5 credit each semester).